Papua, also known as Western New Guinea, is the easternmost part of Indonesia. It is the world’s largest, as well as highest, tropical island.

 Do I need travel medical insurance for Papua?

 No, it is not legally mandatory.
 However, due to the sub-standard conditions of healthcare facilities in the country, it is important that you buy travel medical insurance before you travel to Papua.

 Why buy travel medical insurance for Papua?

 Accidental injuries and violent crimes are possible risks when you travel to Papua.

 If you buy Papua travel medical insurance, you will be able to enjoy the trip instead of worrying about events that are not in your control.

-Papua Trip Cancellation Insurance for International Travellers – FAQs
+Papua Trip Cancellation Insurance for International Travelers – FAQs

-Trip or flight cancellations are always possible when travelling to Papua.
+Trip or flight cancellations are always possible when traveling to Papua.
 The reasons can be many, such as political unrest, a work-related conflict, or unethical travel agencies.